alyt89/Milestone-Project-2-JavaScript/README.md

 The fonts used were taken from Google Fonts and applied throughout the project.

 The font used for headings was IBM Plex Mono.
-I wanted the game to have a 90s/retro feel and keep everything visually quite simplistic.
+The site and game are intended to have a 90s/retro feel and keep everything visually quite simplistic.

 # Site features

 ## Main Title

 - The title and tagline is displayed on both pages and has the largest font to be clear the name of the game and the basic principle of it.
+The title also acts as an anchor tag back to the index.html page.

 ## Intro / Game rules page

 ![Responsive screenshot](/assets/images/colour-recall-instructions-page.png)

 - The index.html file is the initial page displaying the basic game instructions/rules.
 There is an animation effect to delay each set of instructions to dissuade the user from skipping forward without reading them.
 The continue button is a link to the main game page.

+The continue button link takes the user onto the game page.

 ## Game page